jmetteUni/hy-vent/README.rst

 =========================

 A package wich aims to provide functions for analyzing CTD Data from hydrothermal vents.
+Data is in general handled as pandas dataframes, where data of one station is one dataframe.
+Several stations (that means dataframes) of the same type are stored in a dicitonary with th key being a unique station identifier containing the cruisename, the station number and the cast number.
+Example: "PS137_018_01" means cruise Polarstern 137, station 018 and cast 01.
+Station and cast number are exspected to have 3 or 2 digits respectively for now.

 Contains the following modules:

 io.py